Falkland steamer duck: Taxonomy and systematics

-The Falkland steamer duck is part of the Anseriformes order and the Anatidae family alongside ducks, geese, and swans.
+The Falkland steamer duck is part of the order Anseriformes and the family Anatidae, alongside ducks, geese, and swans.
 It is in the genus Tachyeres with the three other species of steamer ducks, all found in South America.
-The Falkland steamer duck is most closely related to the flying steamer duck which can also be found in and around the Falkland Islands.
+The Falkland steamer duck is most closely related to the flying steamer duck, which can also be found in and around the Falkland Islands.
 It is believed that they might still be able to interbreed.
 A study from 2012 established that these two species are genetically indistinguishable.
 However, they tend to reproduce in different geographic areas.
 Possible hybridization could account for the genetic similarities between the two species.
-Some scientists have proposed that the flying steamer duck and the Falkland steamer duck should be a single species but more evidence is needed to settle that question.
+Some scientists have proposed that the flying steamer duck and the Falkland steamer duck should be a single species, but more evidence is needed to settle that question.

 Evolution of flightlessness

 Steamer ducks are a young group from an evolutionarily point of view and have a last common ancestor believed to have lived about 2 million years ago.
 This family is of particular interest to scientists because it contains both species capable and incapable of flight.
-More specifically, scientists believe that they are currently witnessing the evolution of flightlessness happening right in front of their eyes.
-In fact, both the Falkland steamer duck and the closely-related flying steamer duck contain genetic sequences associated with flight-capable wings and flightless wings.
+Scientists believe that they are witnessing the evolution of flightlessness.
+In fact, both the Falkland steamer duck and the closely related flying steamer duck contain genetic sequences associated with both flight-capable wings and flightless wings.
 This would suggest that the Falkland steamer ducks have just recently become flightless.
 However, it is difficult to determine if these specific wing traits have directly evolved because of flightlessness or to support steaming behaviour because these two characteristics appear to have evolved at the same time.
-Regardless of the these unknowns, the fact that this species has recently become flightless allows scientists to identify specific genes and reconstruct the evolutionary steps necessary to evolve flightlessness with a level of detail that cannot be matched when working with older specimens.
+Regardless of these unknowns, the fact that this species has recently become flightless allows scientists to identify specific genes and reconstruct the evolutionary steps necessary to evolve flightlessness with a level of detail that cannot be matched when working with fossils.
 In short, the Falkland steamer duck is a promising model organism to study and understand the process behind the evolution of flightlessness in birds.